danBagan/sift/README.md

 ## ✨ The Premise

-Tired of feature bloat, complex pricing tiers, and interfaces that try too hard? **[Project Name]** is your antidote.
+Tired of feature bloat, complex pricing tiers, and interfaces that try too hard? **Sift** is your antidote.

 This is a lightweight, high-performance desktop application designed for task and project management, inspired by the utility of Trello but stripped down to the essentials.